DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

-For co-creation, users can add, delete, revise, annotate, and reorder nodes (Figure~\ref{fig:interface} c.4). \panelC{} further supports human–AI collaboration through functions such as: \emph{Addition}—introducing new ideas or contextual details, which the LLM integrates into supplementary nodes; \emph{Deletion}—removing irrelevant nodes, prompting the LLM to adapt reasoning paths; \emph{Revision}—adjusting wording or scope, leading the LLM to regenerate content; and \emph{Prompt refinement}—reformulating inputs to explore alternative trajectories. ~ Users can also regenerate content by editing the node title and clicking ``Regenerate'' (Figure~\ref{fig:interface} c.5).
+~ \paragraph{Reasoning Alignment: Node Level [\textbf{C1, C3}]} Each LLM chain node can generate a multi-dimensional output in a pop-up panel (Figure~\ref{fig:userflow}E) that supports human-LLM alignment (Figure~\ref{fig:interface} c.3).
+In such alignment, system supports users to add, delete, revise, annotate, and reorder nodes (Figure~\ref{fig:interface} c.4): \emph{Addition}—introducing new ideas or contextual details, which the LLM integrates into supplementary nodes; \emph{Deletion}—removing irrelevant nodes, prompting the LLM to adapt reasoning structure; \emph{Revision}—adjusting wording or scope, leading the LLM to regenerate content; and \emph{Prompt refinement}—reformulating inputs to explore alternative trajectories. ~ Users can also regenerate content by editing the node title and clicking ``Regenerate'' (Figure~\ref{fig:interface} c.5).

-Once refined, nodes can be externalized as sticky notes in Panel B or C via ``Create Node'', integrated into the evolving diagram through ``Output to Canvas'' (c.6), or saved for later iteration (c.7).
-This reciprocal workflow enables designers to steer ideation through targeted interventions, while the LLM expands and operationalizes their intent into structured reasoning artifacts.